wp-plugins/dukapress/readme.txt

 * You can sell digital products;
 * Choose between a normal shop mode and a catalogue mode;
 * Numerous payment processing options including Paypal, Alertpay and Mobile Phone payments;
+* You can set up 'affiliate' products which redirect to othr products you want to promte (affiliate marketing)
 * Ability to work with multiple currencies
 * Printable invoices;
 * One-page checkout;